 This leads us to the resulting effect of combining our chocolate and peanut butter.

-An engaged employee will only happen when the culture is open, transparent, communicative, collaborative and trustworthy.
+An engaged employee will only happen when the corporate culture is open, transparent, communicative, collaborative and trustworthy.
 These are just some of the behaviours that must become part of the leadership philosophy that defines how an organization operates.

 An engaged employee will only materialize when the purpose of the organization is about more than profit, power and bureaucracy.

 When put together culture, purpose and employee engagement we have ourselves an outcome.
-Engagement of employees occurs as a result of how they feel about the organization’s culture and purpose.
+Engagement of employees occurs as a result of how they feel about the corporate culture and purpose.
 Engagement is a feeling.
 Engagement tastes good; if you will.

 It is the Reese’s Peanut Butter Cup that organizations ought to be seeking.